 Humphrey: A lot of the art ideas and imagery come from ideas Shaun [Morgan] has.
 These ideas are, sometimes, based on over-all vibe of an album.
 On the recent album Isolate and Medicate, Shaun described some ideas to our guitarist, Bryan Wickmann.
 Bryan then painted and developed the front cover.

 Blast Magazine: Your latest album, Isolate and Medicate, focuses on individual struggles and feels more personal than some of your previous music.
 Was each song written individually or did you agree on a message for the album prior to its creation?

 Humphrey: I can’t really speak to Shaun’s bases for his lyrics but I do know they are sometimes personal and can also be a form of therapy for him.
 However, I believe the lyrics are open enough to allow the listener to make his or her own interpretation.

-Blast: What is the craziest thing that a fan has done for you/you’ve experienced?
+Blast Magazine: What is the craziest thing that a fan has done for you?

-Blast: Was there ever a moment in the beginning that you thought you wouldn’t make it or that your music wouldn’t be what people wanted?
-How did you recover from that and what would be your best piece of advice for an aspiring musician who is wondering that?
+Blast Magazine: Was there ever a moment where you didn’t believe that music was a viable career option?
+How did you recover from that doubt and what would be your best piece of advice for an aspiring musician dealing with those same emotions?

 Humphrey: There were many time of frustration.
 But, just like any new band, you have to pay your dues.
 You have to play a lot of shows, start the buzz and grow your fan base.
 Hopefully, you’ll get that shot as an opening band and receive some exposure, that way.
 It takes a lot of hard work and persistence.
 You also have to write a lot of songs.
 You have to be honest with yourself as the first song you write may not be a hit.
 I’ll put it this way, if you are looking for overnight fame and fortune…this may not be the business for you.